You’d think once your WooCommerce products are uploaded to Google Shopping, the hard part is done.

 You can get help from Google’s taxonomy list to optimize the categories on your website.

-However, just maintaining the categories is not the only aspect of product feed optimization.
+However, just maintaining the categories is not the only aspect of Google product feed optimization.
 You have to ensure you are assigning your product to the most relevant possible product category.

 For example, if you are selling a Baby Bathtub, then do not just assign it under the category ‘Baby & Toddler’ or the ‘Baby & Toddler > Baby Bathing’.